 Budapest is a fascinating place with beautiful parks and city squares and great cultural sites and museums.
 And best of all are the magnificent views of the Danube River from the hills of Buda!
 As Budapest is a large city, and most must-see sites are not close to each other, travelers need to carefully plan their trip to make the most of their time.

-In this post, I provide travelers with an ideal one-day itinerary and, for those who have more time to spend in Budapest, a list of recommended experiences and sites to explore.
+In this post, I offer travelers an ideal one-day itinerary and, for those who have more time to spend in Budapest, a list of recommended experiences and sites to explore.

 Interactive Planning Map